Learning in a Visual Age

 In 2008, NAEA convened a group of scholars, stakeholders and friends of arts education at the Aspen Institute to engage in deep discussion about the future of the visual arts in education.
 Learning in a Visual Age captures the important outcomes.

-See What Happened in Aspen
+See What Happened in Aspen in 2008

 - Aspen Summit Highlights - Viewing Questions